PhenoApps/Field-Book/docs/source/settings-profile.rst

 Person (|person|)
 ~~~~~~~~~~~~~~~~~

-Sets the first and last name of the person operating the fieldbook.

-When set this information is stored with each collected measurement as metadata.
-If the export format allows it is included in data exports.
+Sets the first and last name of the person operating Field Book.
+This information is stored with each collected measurement as metadata and is included in the database export format. (#TODO include link to database format)

 Additional settings are used to reset (|reset|) or turn on/off (|verify|) regular verification of the profle information